-The National Directorate for the Environment (DNA) of the Ministry of Agriculture and Environment is, under the legal regime of environmental impact assessment, the Environmental Impact Assessment Authority (EIAA).
+• The National Directorate for the Environment (DNA) of the Ministry of Agriculture and Environment is, under the legal regime of environmental impact assessment, the Environmental Impact Assessment Authority (EIAA).

 As such, the DNA will be responsible for deciding on the Environmental Impact Assessment procedure applicable to the solar PV plant and conduct the same, under the terms laid down in the regulations.

-- The Municipality of Porto Novo, besides participating in the ESIA evaluation commission, also has competencies in the inspection of the compliance with the conditions established in the EIA process. - Similar competencies are also held by the Delegation of the Ministry of Agriculture and Environment in Porto Novo - Santo Antão.
+- The Maio City Council, in addition to participating in the ESIA commission, also has powers to monitor compliance with the conditions established under the EIA process. - Similar competencies are also held by the Delegation of the Ministry of Agriculture and Environment in Maio Island.